 Quantity of Submittals

 Submit one (1) original proposal with no holes punched in it and seven (7) bound hard-copies.
 The hard copy should be single-sided and submitted on 8.5” x 11” sized paper to make reproduction feasible as needed by the University.
-Pro formas should be appended to your response.
+Pro-formas should be appended to your response.
 No supplemental information will be allowed, other than the allowance provided in Section 14.9 of this RFP.

 The original hard copy should contain an original signature of an officer of the Developer with authority to commit the firm(s), and should be marked “Original” on front cover.
 As noted above, submittal contents should be presented in the same order as the requirements listed in the RFP.